Kol Ami — The Northern Virginia Reconstructionist Community

 Brit Milah/Simchat Bat:

-Rabbi Gilah and other members of Kol Ami are happy to help guide you through the celebration of your son or daughter’s birth, and to welcome the child into the Jewish community.
-These rituals can be conducted in the home or our worship space, and can be customized by the family.
+Our Rabbi and lay members of Kol Ami are happy to help guide you through the celebration of your son or daughter’s birth, and welcome the child into the Jewish community.
+These rituals can be conducted at home or in our worship space and can be customized by the family.
 We can also provide names of mohalim for a circumcision.

-Kol Ami offers beautiful Bnai Mitzvah services in the Sanctuary or small chapel at UUCA, led by Rabbi Gilah Langner.
-Bar and Bat Mitzvah students are invited to become students in our JCEP program, to gain an intuitive feel for Jewish traditions and develop a cohort of classmates and friends.
-The final year of JCEP includes preparatory training for the Bar or Bat Mitzvah, and is supplemented by a tutor who concentrates on the student’s individual Torah portion.
-Please visit our Bar/Bat Mitzvah page for more information.
+Kol Ami offers beautiful B-Mitzvah services in the Sanctuary or small chapel at the UUCA.
+Bar and Bat Mitzvah students are invited to become students in our JCEP program, in order to learn about Jewish traditions and develop a cohort of classmates and friends.
+The final year of JCEP includes preparatory training for a B-Mitzvah and is supplemented by a tutor who concentrates on the student’s individual Torah portion.
+Please visit our B-Mitzvah page for more information.

 Weddings:

 Mazel tov!
-We’re happy to play a role in the celebration of your marriage — whether at Shabbat services before the wedding, at a huppah/wedding ceremony in the lovely Sanctuary of the UUCA, or at a wedding in an outside location.
-Rabbi Gilah is licensed to perform weddings in the Commonwealth of Virginia, and is pleased to work with you to customize the traditional Jewish wedding ceremony with modern blessings, songs, and readings.
+We’re happy to play a role in the celebration of your marriage — whether for an aufruf (being called up to the Torah) at Shabbat services before the wedding, at a huppah/wedding ceremony in the lovely Sanctuary of the UUCA, or at a wedding in an outside location.
+Our Rabbi is licensed to perform weddings in the Commonwealth of Virginia and is pleased to work with you to customize the traditional Jewish wedding ceremony with modern blessings, songs, and readings.

 Conversion:

-Kol Ami encourages members to prepare for death and dying in a consciously aware manner, both for themselves and their loved ones.
+Kol Ami encourages members to prepare for death and dying in a conscious and aware manner, both for themselves and their loved ones.
 Our guidance booklet, When Someone Dies, offers advice about the death and dying process and Jewish traditions.
-Rabbi Langner is available to meet with members as they are dealing with sensitive emotional issues as well as practicalities of locating funeral services and cemetery plots.
-Our Care and Concern Committee provides help during difficult times, and takes care of a shiva minyan after a loss.
+Our Rabbi is available to meet with members as they are dealing with sensitive, emotional issues, as well as the practicalities of locating funeral services and cemetery plots.
+Our Care and Concern Committee provides help during difficult times and takes care of a Shiva minyan after a loss.

-If you have any questions about lifecycle services, please email our Communication and Administrative Coordinator or Rabbi.
-We are here to help walk with you through these life passages.
+We would be honored to support you and your family through your lifecycle moments.
+If you have any questions about lifecycle services, please contact us.
+We are here to help you walk through life’s passages.

-Sign up for a monthly newsletter about upcoming Kol Ami events and programs.
+Sign up for a monthly newsletter about upcoming Kol Ami services and programs.

 Subscribe